 Sweet, warm spices, tea, and creamy foam all make up a butter chai latte, also known as a bulletproof chai latte.
 Typically chai has warm spices like cinnamon, ginger, clove, and black pepper, making it the perfect drink in the winter.

-You could settle for an ordinary chai latte at a coffee shop but why do that when a bulletproof butter chai latte is so easy to make at home!
-And better for you.
+You could settle for an ordinary chai latte at a coffee shop but why do that when a bulletproof butter chai latte is so easy to make at home, and a million times better for you?

-Often “fancy” coffee shop beverages get a bad name because of the high amounts of sugar in them.
+Most fancy coffee shop beverages have a ton of sugar in them, plus other additives.
 I’ve tried a few of them, but they often don’t cut it.
 They are simply too sweet, so I tend to not buy beverages out often.
-It’s really a good thing if you think about it, my wallet and body both thank me for it.
+(It’s really a good thing if you think about it – my wallet and body both thank me for it.)

-When you create your own drinks from scratch, you control what goes into them, which is a big win!
-Which brings me back to this delightful drink, the butter chai latte.
+When you create your own drinks from scratch, you control what goes into them, which is a big win… which brings me back to this delightful drink, the bulletproof butter chai latte.

 Did you know that adding butter to tea is actually a very old tradition?
 Tibetans have been making tea with butter and milk for over 1000 years!
 The creator of the Bulletproof brand was inspired to create his blend after a trip to Tibet.